tonybaloney/Pyjion/Docs/source/api.rst

    Disable the JIT

+.. function:: enable_tracing()

+   Enable tracing hooks (e.g. used by debuggers) to be emitted in the compiled CIL.
+Required for debugging.

+.. function:: disable_tracing()

+   Disable tracing hooks.

+.. function:: enable_profiling()

+   Enable profiling hooks (e.g. used by performance profilers) to be emitted in the compiled CIL.

+.. function:: disable()

+   Disable profiling hooks.

 .. function:: set_threshold(to)

    Set the threshold to JIT compile a function to the number of times it is executed.